Phala-Network/dstack/docs/deployment.md

 ```

 ### Register dstack-gateway in KMS
-As a normal Tapp, it requires the app to be registered in the KmsAuth contract first.
+As a normal dstack app, it requires the app to be registered in the KmsAuth contract first.

 ```bash
 cd dstack/kms/auth-eth